WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_5.md

 And he said, "No; but I am the commander of the army of the LORD.
 Now I have come."
 And Joshua fell on his face to the earth and worshiped and said to him, "What does my lord say to his servant?"

 ###### 15
 And the commander of the LORD's army said to Joshua, "Take off your sandals from your feet, for the place where you are standing is holy."
-And Joshua did so. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Joshua did so.

 ***